What is Carbon Steel?

 Mild steel is generally not heat treated before use, and is generally rolled into angle steel, channel steel, I-beam, steel pipe, steel strip or steel plate for making various building components, containers, boxes, furnace bodies and agricultural machinery.
 High-quality low-carbon steel is rolled into a thin plate to make deep-drawn products such as automobile cabs and engine covers; it is also rolled into bars for the production of mechanical parts with low strength requirements.

-Medium carbon steel is carbon steel with a carbon percentage content of 0.25% to 0.65%.
+Medium carbon steel is carbon steel with a carbon percentage content of 0.25% (or 0.30%) to 0.60%.
 It includes most of the high quality carbon structural steel and a portion of the ordinary carbon structural steel.

 Medium carbon steel has good thermal processing and cutting performance, but its welding performance is poor.
 Strength and hardness are higher than low carbon steel, and plasticity and toughness are lower than mild steel.
 The cold-rolled or cold drawn material can be directly used without heat treatment, and can also be used after heat treatment.
 The medium carbon steel after quenching and tempering has good comprehensive mechanical properties.